Temporally Consistent Transformers for Video Generation

-\textbf{Encoder}\quad Although VQ-GAN exploits spatial redundancies, we can achieve more compressed representations by leveraging temporal redundancy in video data.
+\textbf{Encoder}\quad We can achieve compressed representations by leveraging spatio-temporal redundancy in video data.
 To do this, we learn a CNN encoder $z_t = E(x_t, x_{t-1})$ which encodes the current frame $x_t$ conditioned on the previous frame by channel-wise concatenating $x_{t-1}$, and then quantizes the output using codebook $C$ to produce $z_t$.
 We apply the VQ loss defined in \cref{eq:vq} per timestep.
 In addition, we $\ell_2$-normalize the codebook and embeddings to encourage higher codebook usage~\citep{yu2021vector}.
-Conditionally encoding nearby frames lets the model learn smaller latents, and provides a general way to take advantage of temporal redundancy.
 The first frame is concatenated with zeros and does not quantize $z_1$ to prevent information loss.
-As we focus on video prediction, there is always at least 1 frame to condition on, so we do not need to predict the un-quantized representation of the first frame when computing decoding and dynamics losses.
-Intuitively, this also does not burden the dynamics model to learn an unconditional prior.

 \textbf{Temporal Transformer}\quad Compressed, discrete latents are more lossy and tend to require higher spatial resolutions compared to continuous latents.
 Therefore, before modeling temporal information, we apply a single strided convolution to downsample each discrete latent $z_t$, where visually simpler datasets allow for more downsampling and visually complex datasets require less downsampling.
 Afterwards, we learn a large transformer to model temporal dependencies, and then apply a transposed convolution to upsample our representation back to the original resolution of $z_t$.
 In summary, we use the following architecture: